 Provisional Membership

 The chief staff executive (or duly authorized designee) shall determine whether the applicant is applying for the appropriate class of membership.
-Applicants for REALTOR® Membership, may be granted Provisional Membership immediately upon submission of a completed application form and remittance of applicable CCIAOR dues and any application fee.
+Applicants for REALTOR® Membership, who meet all qualifications established in these Bylaws, may be granted Provisional Membership upon submission of a completed application form and remittance of applicable CCIAOR dues and any application fee.
 Provisional Members shall be considered REALTORS® and shall be subject to all of the same privileges and obligations of membership.
-Provisional Membership is granted subject to subsequent review of the application by the CCIAOR Board of Directors.

-If the CCIAOR Board of Directors determines that the individual does not meet all of the qualifications for membership as established in the CCIAOR’s Bylaws, or if the individual does not satisfy all of the requirements within one hundred and eighty (180) days from the CCIAOR’s receipt of their application, membership may, at the discretion of the CCIAOR Board of Directors, be terminated.
+Provisional Members shall be considered Provisional until completion of the new member requirements as outlined in these Bylaws and in the CCIAOR Policy.

 Dues

-Dues shall be computed from the date of application and shall be non-refundable unless the CCIAOR Board of Directors terminates the individual's membership in accordance with Subsection (a) above.
-In such instances, dues shall be returned to the individual less a prorated amount to cover the number of days that the individual received CCIAOR services and any application fee.
+Dues shall be computed from the date of application and shall be non-refundable.

 Notice of Termination

-The CCIAOR Board of Directors may not terminate any Provisional Membership without providing the Provisional Member with advance notice and the reason for termination. an opportunity to appear before the CCIAOR Board of Directors, to call witnesses on his/her behalf, to be represented by counsel, and to make such statements as he/she deems relevant.
-The CCIAOR Board of Directors may also have counsel present.
-The CCIAOR Board of Directors shall require that written minutes be made of any hearing before it or may electronically or mechanically record the proceedings.
+The CCIAOR may not terminate any Membership without providing the Member with advance notice and the reason(s) for termination.
+Additionally, if requested, the Member shall have the opportunity to appear before the CCIAOR Board of Directors, to make such statements as he/she deems relevant. st

-Termination of Provisional Membership

-If the CCIAOR Board of Directors determines that Provisional Membership should be terminated, it shall record its reasons with the Chief Executive Officer (CEO).
-If the CCIAOR Board of Directors believes that termination of Provisional Membership may become the basis of litigation and a claim of damage by a Provisional Member, it may specify that termination shall become effective upon entry in a suit by the CCIAOR for a declaratory judgment by a court of competent jurisdiction of a final judgment declaring that the termination violates no rights of the individual.
+New Member Requirements

+New Member Orientation New REALTOR® members shall complete an orientation program on the responsibilities and benefits of REALTOR® membership as defined in the CCIAOR Policy.

-New member Code of Ethics Orientation.
+New member Code of Ethics Training.

-Applicants for REALTOR® membership and provisional REALTOR® members (where applicable) shall complete an orientation program on the Code of Ethics of not less than two hours and thirty minutes of instructional time.
-This requirement does not apply to applicants for REALTOR® membership or provisional members who have completed comparable orientation in another association, provided that REALTOR® membership has been continuous, or that any break in membership is for one year or less.
+P New REALTOR® members shall complete a training program on the Code of Ethics of not less than two hours and thirty minutes of instructional time.
+This requirement does not apply to members who have completed comparable training in another association, provided that REALTOR® membership has been continuous, or that any break in membership is for one year or less.

-Failure to satisfy these requirement within 180 days of the date of application (or, alternatively, the date that provisional membership was granted), will result in termination of provisional membership.
+Failure to satisfy these requirement within 120 days of the date that provisional membership was granted, will result in termination of provisional membership.

-Orientation programs must meet the learning objectives and minimum criteria established from time to time by the NATIONAL ASSOCIATION OF REALTORS®.
+Designated REALTOR® Training Requirements

+Within 180 days of the date of membership approval, each new Designated REALTOR® shall be required to demonstrate that they have completed six (6) hours of instruction geared exclusively to Brokerage ownership and management issues related to risk reduction and any policies or laws that might result in a significant legal vulnerability or liability to the organization and its members.

+This requirement will be considered satisfied upon presentation of evidence that the member has completed an educational program conducted by this Association or any other recognized educational institution which, subject to the opinion of the Board of Directors, is an adequate substitute for the training programs conducted by the Association.
+Any member who fails to meet this requirement will be suspended until this requirement is fulfilled.

 Continuing REALTOR® Member Code of Ethics training.